stefanoverna/graphql8/guides/type_definitions/lists.md

 }
 ```

-When GraphQL is sent and received with JSON, GraphQL lists are expressed in JSON arrays.
+When GraphQL8 is sent and received with JSON, GraphQL8 lists are expressed in JSON arrays.

 ## List Types in Ruby